sidataplus/THIRAWAT-mapper/README.md

 ## Notes & Requirements

-- Vector‑only retrieval + BMS reranking (no FTS/BM25/hybrid in beta).
+- Vector-only retrieval + reranking (no FTS/BM25/hybrid in beta).
 - Text is normalized (lowercase + collapsed whitespace) for indexing and inference.
-- PyTorch device: if `--device auto`, the runner prefers CUDA → MPS → CPU and enables fast matmul/TF32 where safe.
-Use `--batch-size` to increase GPU throughput.
 - The reranker model `na399/THIRAWAT-reranker-beta` is a gated model on Hugging Face.
 You must request access on the model page (web) and login via the CLI before running.
-- LanceDB tables must expose a float32 fixed‑size vector column (named `vector` when built with this CLI).
+- LanceDB tables must expose a float32 fixed-size vector column (named `vector` when built with this CLI).
 - Index build keeps only standard, valid OMOP concepts (`standard_concept='S' AND invalid_reason IS NULL`).